tytydraco/yessleep/out/Im_a_Cop_on_the_Navajo_Reservation_I_Investigated_a_Killer_Who_Steals_His_Victims_Skin_Final.md

 Nayenezgani's eyes track the stone, the only points of light in the black mask that encases his visage.
 His form strains against the invisible shackles that bind him, the muscles in his arms bulging with a herculean effort as he fights to break free from the supernatural fetters.

 The stone nears, spinning through the smoky air, and for a heartbeat, it seems as though it will overshoot its mark.
-But then, the Demon Slayer's hands, imbued with the power of countless battles, snatch the Heart from the air with an accuracy born of legend.
+But the tethering force that holds him bound seemingly weaker in the wake of the chaos, giving his arms just enough range of movement.
+The Demon Slayer's hands, imbued with the power of countless battles, snatch the Heart from the air with an accuracy born of legend.

 As the stone touches his skin, a shiver runs through the air itself, a vibration that resonates with the ancient power of the earth.
 The air around us begins to shimmer, a mirage in the desert heat, but this is no illusion.
 From the heart of the stone, a light emerges, soft at first, then blinding in its intensity.